A Giambelli formula for classical $G/P$ spaces: Transition for mixed Stanley functions

 summed over all $k$-bitableaux $U$ of shape $\la$.

-If a $k$-bitableau $U$ contains exactly $m$ marked entries, we say that $U$ is of {\em type $m$}. $U$ is called {\em standard} if the entries $1',\ldots,m',1,\ldots,n$ each appear once in $U$ for some $n$; in this case we have $r(U)=n$.
+If a $k$-bitableau $U$ contains exactly $m$ marked entries, we say that $U$ is of {\em type $m$}. $U$ is called {\em standard} if the entries $1',\ldots,m',1,\ldots,n$ each appear once in $U$ for some $m$ and $n$; in this case we have $r(U)=n$.

-\begin{defn} Let $m$ be a nonnegative integer with $m\leq k$.
-For any $k$-strict partition $\la$, define $h^\la_m$ to be the number of standard $k$-bitableaux of shape $\la$ and type $m$.
+\begin{defn} Let $\la$ and $\mu$ be $k$-strict partitions with $\mu\subset\la$, and $m$ be a nonnegative integer with $m\leq k$.
+We denote by $g^{\la/\mu}$ the number of standard $k$-tableaux of skew shape $\la/\mu$, and by $h^\la_m$ the number of standard $k$-bitableaux of shape $\la$ and type $m$.
 We say that a reduced word for $w\in W_\infty$ has {\em type $m$} if the last $m$ letters of the word are positive. \end{defn}

-Following \cite[Thm.\ 6 and Ex.\ 9]{T2}, for any two $k$-strict partitions $\la$, $\mu$ with $\mu\subset\la$ and $\mu_1\leq k$, the number $g^{\la/\mu}$ of standard $k$-tableaux of shape $\la/\mu$ is equal to the number of reduced words for $w_\la w_\mu^{-1}$.
-Furthermore, using e.g.\ \cite[Prop.\ 5]{T2}, one can construct a bijection between the set of reduced words of type $m$ for $w_\la$ and the set of $k$-bitableaux of shape $\la$ and type $m$, for any $k$-strict partition $\la$.
-It follows that for any $m\leq k$, we have